StudiYash/RetroFusion/CONTRIBUTING.md

 - Include comments and docstrings where necessary.
 - Write meaningful commit messages.
 - Ensure your changes pass existing tests and add new tests as appropriate.

+### Adding a New Subproject to RetroFusion

+If you are interested in contributing a new game to the RetroFusion ecosystem, please follow these steps:
+- **Fork the RetroFusion Repository:** Start by forking the repository to your GitHub account.
+- **Create Your Subproject:** Within the `Project Games` folder, create a new directory for your game (e.g., `NewGameName`).
+- **Include Essential Files:** Ensure your subproject includes its own README, NOTICE, DISCLAIMER, and any other necessary support files, following the guidelines outlined in the RetroFusion project.
+- **Submit a Pull Request:** Once your subproject is complete, submit a pull request to the RetroFusion repository with your new game directory.

+For more detailed instructions and best practices for new subprojects, please refer to the [Project Games README](https://github.com/StudiYash/RetroFusion/blob/main/Project%20Games/README.md).

 ### Need Help?